Equus (character): Fictional character biography

-Equus first appears in the third issue of the "For Tomorrow" storyline that ran in Superman in 2004 and early 2005.
-A prototype for the OMAC Project, he comes into conflict with Superman when he traces "The Vanishing", an event in which one million people disappeared, to the Middle East.
-Investigating, Superman intervenes in a civil war by stealing all the guns from the combatants.
-During this time, Superman confronts Equus, a cybernetically enhanced creature whose claws are capable of piercing Superman's skin.
+Equus is a human who underwent extensive modifications and was converted into a cyborg as a prototype for the OMAC Project.
+Superman first meets Equus after tracing the Vanishing, an event in which his wife Lois Lane and one million people suddenly disappeared, to an unspecified country in the Middle East.
+Investigating, Superman intervenes in a civil war by taking all the guns from the combatants.
+The fighting continues however, and in his continued quest to put an end to it, Superman confronts Equus.
+General Nox, the leader of the rebels, puts an end to the fight between the two beings, telling Superman that his side has won the war, and showing him that the people outside the palace where Superman and Equus had fought were now cheering Nox's name.

-Although Superman initially stands down, he later appears before Nox, who has stolen a device from the regime.
-Superman then appears, demanding to know of the weapon's origins, and when Nox informs him that the former king had intended to use it against him, Superman intervenes, feeling that the condemned men deserve a trial.
-Superman then returns to Nox's palace, confronting him with the question of what he intends to do with the weapon, but Equus also appears and ignores Nox's orders to stand down.
-Nox reminds him that Equus is there to aid him, but Equus brushes Nox aside, and attacks Superman.
-Superman is less forgiving in this rematch, using his enhanced vision to view and disable Equus' enhancements.
+Although Superman initially stands down, he later appears before Nox, who has obtained a weapon said to be responsible for the Vanishing.
+Although still operational, it lacks any accuracy, functioning like a shotgun.
+Superman then appears, demanding to know of the weapon's origins.
+When Nox informs him that the former king had intended to use it against Nox, and that the king is to be executed, along with more than a dozen other members of the king's regime, Superman intervenes, feeling that the condemned men deserve a trial, again coming to blows with Equus, who carries out the execution.
+During the fight, Superman rips the claws right out of Equus' right arm, and seemingly defeats him.

+Superman then returns to Nox's palace, confronting him with the question of what he intends to do with the weapon, but is attacked by Equus.
+Superman is less forgiving in this rematch, using his X-ray and microscopic visions to learn much about Equus' enhancements, and physically disabling much of their exterior components.
 Equus escapes by activating the weapon, causing himself and 300,000 other people to vanish.

-Superman subsequently learns that Equus is working for a mysterious man named Mr. Orr, who financed Nox's war and loaned Equus to them.
-Eventually, Superman tracks the victims of the Vanishing to the Phantom Zone and encounters Equus, who has allied with General Zod.
+Superman subsequently learns that Equus has been working for a mysterious man named Elias Orr.
+Orr explains to Superman that his employers financed Nox's war and loaned Equus to them.
+Eventually, Superman tracks all the victims of the Vanishing to Metropia, an artificial paradise within the Phantom Zone.
+He learns that Equus has also been transported to the Phantom Zone and has allied with General Zod.

-Equus III later appears in Titans/Outsiders Secret Files 2005, stored alongside the Wildebeest, who had been captured in the same story.